Joohyung-7270/Holy-Persona/README.md

 ## 🌟 Discover Your Biblical Persona

-Holy Persona is an AI-powered personality assessment tool that matches you with biblical characters based on your personality traits, leadership style, and faith expression.
-Through a carefully designed questionnaire, we analyze your responses to determine which biblical figure you most closely resemble.
+Holy Persona is a Holy Question assessment tool that matches you with biblical characters based on your personality traits, leadership style, and faith expression.
+Through carefully designed Holy Questions, we analyze your responses to determine which biblical figure you most closely resemble.

 ## ✨ Features

-- **AI-Powered Analysis**: Advanced algorithms to match your personality with biblical characters
+- **Holy Question Analysis**: Advanced assessment to match your personality with biblical characters
-- **Comprehensive Assessment**: 8 questions across 4 personality axes
+- **Comprehensive Assessment**: 8 Holy Questions across 4 personality axes
 - **Beautiful Results**: Visually stunning result pages with detailed character descriptions
 - **Share Your Results**: Easily share your biblical persona with friends and family
 - **Responsive Design**: Works seamlessly on all devices